wp-plugins/bepro-listings/readme.txt

 	* Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations.
 In fact, we have a free BePro Listings Realestate addon
 	* Car Dealer - List your vehicle inventory, cars, trucks, boats, planes etc. Or use geo features for Fleet Tracking
 	* Affiliate - List, price, and link to amazon products or other popular affilate campaigns.
 	* Portfolio - Feature your work in various ways, allowing users to view details and comment.
-Best solution for showcasing portfolio projects.
+Great for showcasing your projects.
+	* Pet Directory - Showcase information on any animal and allow users to search and filter through them
 	* Store Finder - List your store or shop branches including, location and contact details
-	* Directory - Employee, staff, members, pets, Business, Job Search, Job Board, or any other type of directory listings site
+	* Business Directory - Employee, staff, members or any other type of directory listings site
 	* Advertising - Sell ad space or use the system like a bullitin board
 	* Classifieds - Run mutiple directory types consecutively on the same domain (Requires Form Builder) or multisite support is included
-	* Products & Services - List them yourself or allow members to list products and/or services e.g. product catalogue
+	* Product Catalogue - List them yourself or allow members to list products and/or services e.g.
 	* Informational - Tourism, points of interest, and other details best shown via google maps
 	* Front End Uploads - Using the submission form shortcode, users can contribute blog posts for you to review and publish
 	* Video Listings - Feature HTML5 videos (w/ flash fallback) from sites like youtube or videos uploaded to your server with our videos addon.